southeo/C3G_Search_Project/README.md

 Note this file must need to be tab-delimited.
 An empty string ("") may be used on each new tab for clarity.
 A sample input file can be found in this repository.

 ## The Reference File
-The referene file is the second parameter passed to the search function.
+The reference file is the second parameter passed to the search function.
 It contains metadata for all datasets in the EBI database.

 ` EBI_Database_Consolidated_[Date of creation].txt `